robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 as well.
 When people want to put a front end on their monstrous enterprise application they automatically assume that it will be web technology.
-While I personal predict this will change as devices become more powerful and multi-touch is more usefully deployed web tech is worth a solid investment of your mind-share (as are rapid-deployment, multi-touch, cross-platform technologies such as Python Kivy).
+While I personal predict this will change as devices become more powerful and multi-touch is more usefully deployed, today web tech is worth a solid investment of your mind-share (as are rapid-deployment, multi-touch, cross-platform technologies such as Python Kivy).

 ### Supply Does Not Meet Demand

-There are all kinds of surveys and research studies showing that the pace of growth in the tech industry is far exceeding the availability of people who can actually do the work, even 'junior' developers.
+There are all kinds of surveys and research studies &mdash; most notably [that](http://www.bls.gov/) from the Bureau of Labor and Statistics &mdash; showing that the pace of growth in the tech industry is far exceeding the availability of people who can actually do the work, even 'junior' developers.
 When he writes, 'junior, mid, and senior developers' he means, "We are desperate for anyone who can actually code."
 It also means that you should not sell yourself short if you actually have something to show for your skill.

 ### Must Have GitHub 'Portfolio'